 Students will be expected to make their own way to the nearest transport pick-up point, accompanied as necessary.

-Please refer to the POST 16 policy statement in the downloads section of this page.
+Please refer to the post-16 policy statement in the useful downloads section of this page.

 The blue badge scheme provides parking concessions to disabled people with mobility problems.
 You may be eligible if you're a parent of a child under three who has a specific medical condition that means they must always be accompanied by bulky medical equipment which is very difficult to carry, or need to be kept near a vehicle at all times to get emergency treatment when necessary.
 See the blue badge page for more details and how to apply.